SAP says no plan to return to having two CEOs

 SAP earlier this year pushed back its profit target as it waits for subscription revenue from cloud-computing to gather pace and invests more in the business to keep up with a fast-growing market.

-Cloud computing allows businesses to reduce their costs by ditching bulky servers for network-based software in their own offices and using remote data centers run by technology companies instead.
+Cloud computing allows businesses to reduce their costs by ditching bulky servers for network-based software in their own offices and using remote data centres run by technology companies instead.

-Global business spending on cloud services are expected to jump 20 percent this year to $174.2 billion, research firm IHS estimates.
+Global business spending on cloud services are expected to jump 20 percent this year to $174.2 billion (103.1 billion pounds), research firm IHS estimates.
 By 2017 spending will be at more than $235 billion, triple the amount spent in 2011, they expect.

 "As we now move to a cloud world where executive decision making has to be very rapid and the connection between innovation and execution has to be instantaneous," McDermott said.